ghemanth15/BTRealEstate/README.md

 # BTRealEstate
 This is a simple real estate website that would have several realtors and each realtor is assigned a few listings.
 This project is developed using Django-(python based webframework) and i have used pgsql as the backend database querying language.
 Also, the project uses jinja template.

+###For downloading django
+'''sh
-For downloading django ==> pip install django
+pip install django
+'''
-Creating virtual environment is not mandatory, but if you prefer a virtual environment , setup ==> python -m venv venv I've also downloaded pgAdmin v4 for viewing te database.
+Creating virtual environment is not mandatory, but if you prefer a virtual environment ,
+###Virtual Environment setup
+'''sh
+python -m venv venv
+'''
+I've also downloaded pgAdmin v4 for viewing te database.
 The project can be run by using the following command ==> python manage.py runserver For any changes in static files ==> python manage.py collectstatic